 After you add music to your music library, you can download it to your computer or device to play at any time, even when you’re offline.

-In the Music app on your Mac, do any of the following to find music you want to add or download:
+In the Music app on your Mac, do any of the following to find music you want to add:

-See what’s new in Apple Music: Click Browse in the sidebar on the left, then click a category (New This Week, Music by Mood and so on).
+See what’s new in Apple Music: Click Browse in the sidebar on the left, then find music by mood, new releases, charts, and more.

 To add music to your music library, do one of the following:

-If you can’t see these options, either you’re not signed in to Apple Music using your Apple ID or the Sync Library option is not selected in Music preferences.
-Choose Music > Preferences, click General, make sure Sync Library is selected, then click OK.
+If you don’t see these options, either you’re not signed in to Apple Music using your Apple ID, you haven’t joined Apple Music, or the Sync Library option is not selected in Music preferences: Choose Music > Preferences, click General, make sure Sync Library is selected, then click OK.